theobald-software/theobald-software.github.io/content/_en/xtract-universal/xu-destinations/Power-BI-Connector/pbi-custom-connector.md

 The *Power BI Connector* destination in Xtract Universal works in combination with a custom extension file for Power BI.
 This file is named *XtractUniversalExtension.pqx*.
 This file can be found in the *powerbi* folder inside the installation directory of Xtract Universal.

-The Power BI Connector was developed following Microsoft's guidelines for [custom connectors in Power BI](https://docs.microsoft.com/en-US/power-bi/desktop-connector-extensibility).
+The Power BI Custom Connector was developed following Microsoft's guidelines for [custom connectors in Power BI](https://docs.microsoft.com/en-US/power-bi/desktop-connector-extensibility).

 ### Setup